Central Coast (New South Wales): Television

 Each station broadcasts a primary channel and several multichannels.
-Of the three main networks, NBN produces a bulletin containing local, national and international news screening every night at 6:00pm on the Nine Network.
-Both WIN Television and the Seven Network produce short local updates to fulfill local content quotas.
+Of the three main networks, NBN produces a bulletin containing local, national and international news screening every weeknight at 5:30pm on the Nine Network.
+Both Network 10 and the Seven Network produce short local updates to fulfill local content quotas.
 Foxtel is also available via satellite.

 Radio

 The Central Coast has a number of local radio stations.
 The three largest commercial stations are Triple M Central Coast, Star 104.5, Hit101.3 Central Coast, all being part of national networks.

 The ABC Local Radio station, ABC Central Coast broadcasts on 92.5 FM operates a locally produced breakfast show from 6am to 9am weekdays from its studio in Gosford.
 A 24-hour Country music station TodayCountry94one is based in Gosford and broadcasts online and in syndication across the country.
 It also has a Christian radio station Rhema FM on 94.9 MHz.
 As at January 2021, The Central Coast has a locally based internet Radio Station providing locals with a radio station being broadcast by local presenters from their place of business/home.

 In most locations on the Central Coast, Sydney and Newcastle radio stations can be received at reasonable levels particularly on the AM band.